-5.6 Effective October 1, 2014, the stipend of incumbents of positions in the State University Graduate Student Negotiating Unit as of September 30, 2014 shall be increased by two percent (2.0%).
+5.5 Effective October 1, 2021\, the stipend of incumbents of positions in the State University Graduate Student Negotiating Unit as of September 30, 2021 shall be increased by two percent (2.0%).

-5.7 Effective concurrent with the effective date of the increase in Article 5.6, the minimum stipend for the 2014-2015 academic year for employees on full assistantships who are currently employed at University Center campuses shall be \$9,201 annually.
+5.6 Effective concurrent with the effective date of the increase in Article 5.5, the minimum stipend for the 2021-2022 academic year for employees on full assistantships who are currently employed at University Center campuses shall be \$10,568 annually.

-5.8 Effective October 1, 2015, the stipend of incumbents of positions in the State University Graduate Student Negotiating Unit as of September 30, 2015 shall be increased by two percent (2.0%).
+5.7 Effective October 1, 2022\, the stipend of incumbents of positions in the State University Graduate Student Negotiating Unit as of September 30, 2022 shall be increased by two percent (2.0%).

-5.9 Effective concurrent with the effective date of the increase in Article 5.8, the minimum stipend for the 2015-2016 academic year for employees on full assistantships who are currently employed at University Center campuses shall be \$9,385 annually.
+5.8 Effective concurrent with the effective date of the increase in Article 5.7, the minimum stipend for the 2022-2023 academic year for employees on full assistantships who are currently employed at University Center campuses shall be \$10,779 annually.

-The above increases shall be deemed effective and shall be added to the incumbent's stipend the first day of the payroll period, closest to date of the increase, in each year of the Agreement.
+\The above increases shall be deemed effective and shall be added to the incumbent's stipend the first day of the payroll period, closest to date of the increase, in each year of the Agreement.
 To be eligible for such payment, an employee must be employed both on the effective date of the increase and at the time of payment.

-5.10 Nothing contained herein shall prevent the State University, in its discretion, from granting further upward stipend adjustments to individual employees.
+5.9 Nothing contained herein shall prevent the State University, in its discretion, from granting further upward stipend adjustments to individual employees.

-5.11 The State shall be authorized to extend the payroll cycle of employees by up to one full payroll period.
+5.10 The State shall be authorized to extend the payroll cycle of employees by up to one full payroll period.
 This shall be instituted beginning in the 2001-02 academic year and continue in effect thereafter.
 When employees leave State service, their final salary check shall be issued at the end of the payroll period next following the payroll period in which their service is discontinued.
 This final salary check shall be paid at the employee's then current salary rate.

-5.12 Doctoral Program Recruitment and Retention Enhancement Fund granting University campus shall receive an allocation from such appropriation proportionate to the total number of employees at such campus.
+5.11 Doctoral Program Recruitment and Retention Enhancement Fund

+In each year of the Agreement, there shall be an allocation from the appropriation in section 5.15 for distribution to doctoral degree granting University Center campuses to enhance employee compensation with cash payments for the purpose of facilitating the recruitment and retention of new and existing doctoral students in selected programs.
+Each doctoral degree granting University campus shall receive an allocation from such appropriation proportionate to the total number of employees at such campus.
 Local distribution of such allocation shall be through cash payments to employees who enroll in such doctoral degree programs as the campus, in its discretion, determines are in need of enhanced funding for purposes of recruitment and retention.
-To be eligible for a payment for retention initiatives, an employee must have been employed on/or after July 2, 2014 and must be employed at the time of payment.
-This program shall expire on July 1, 2016.
+To be eligible for a payment for retention initiatives, an employee must have been employed on/or after July 2, 2019 and must be employed at the time of payment.
+This program shall expire on July 1, 2023.